Skip to Main Content

 When you're studying at home, it's up to you to make sure you stay on track.
 It will always help to have a plan, but you also need to think about how and when you study best, and to recognise the things that can distract you from study.

 • Find out when your deadlines are and use them to make a work schedule.
-Break your assignments down into a series of tasks and fit them into a termly plan so you know when you're aiming to have started the next task.
+Break your assignments down into a series of tasks and fit them into a semester plan so you know when you're aiming to have started the next task.
 Study Advice have free wall planners that can help you with this.

-• Use your termly plan to make weekly to-do lists.
+• Use your semester plan to make weekly to-do lists.
 Prioritise the top three tasks and decide the night before which one you're going to start with the next day to save you making the decision then.

 • Set yourself small achievable targets, e.g. by 11.00 I will have finished reading this chapter and I can make a coffee.
 This can be especially helpful if you have, for instance, family commitments.
 If you can say "I'll be working on this until 11.00 and then I can come and help", it gives everyone a clear idea of when things will get done.